SindhuRaghuram97/War_Card_Game/README.md

 This project has the following files in the `source` folder:

 - `war_game.py`: Contains the code to play the card game "War" and stores the results of each game in the `player_wins.db` SQL database.
-- `war_game_api.py`: Provides APIs for starting a game, getting player scores, getting wins of a particular player, fetching game logs, and resetting all players' scores.
-The associated port is 8080.
+- `war_game_api.py`: Provides APIs for
+        *  starting a game
+        *  getting the players' scores
+        *  getting the score of a particular player
+        *  resetting all players' scores
+        *  fetching the game logs
+  The associated port for this service is 8080.
-- `war_game_flask.py`: Creates the web interface with buttons for each API and makes corresponding calls upon a click.
+- `war_game_flask.py`: Creates a web interface to accomplish the tasks laid out by each of the API's.
 The associated port is 8000.

-The `tests` folder contains unit tests for each file.
+The `tests` folder contains unit tests for each of these files.

 ## Docker Setup